 After my trial ended, I never opted to buy a license though.
 Mainly because of the complexity and the obsolescence of my processor.

-The price starts at 99USD for the lifetime license and it is definitely the cheapest option with the greatest benefit for the buck.
+The price starts at 99USD for the lifetime license and it is the cheapest option with the greatest benefit for the buck.

-You buy once.
+You buy it once.
 Install it on the main machine and manage renders on an unlimited number of other slave machines.
 No hassle with multi-tiered pricing.

 Just beware it is not suited for non-tech-savvy users.